hi2010/Part-decomposition-for-additive-manufacturing/README.md

 ONLY WORKS WITH LINUX (due to the included parts of lib3mf and the cmake file).

+# build windows
+Similar to build in linux (see rebuildlibs.sh for more information).
+Works if the path to the libraries in use (vtk libs and dlls and lib3mf dll) are in PATH var of the terminal in use.
+Tested with some 3mf files, successful.
+Use obj23mf to create a 3mf file from a obj file to get a (for this) valid 3mf file.

 # build
 Open in VisualStudioCode with cmake extension or use cmake --build .. and cmake --install .. from the build folder.
 Use start script from /bin Folder to use from commandline (or fix the rpath using the cmake file in ./ folder).